workingDog/scalastix/README.md

 All SDO classes have their required parameters listed first, followed by the optionals.

-All SDO and SRO constructors start with their "id" parameter, and if omitted, a random id with the correct type is generated.
+All SDO and SRO constructors start with their "id" parameter, if omitted, a random id with the correct type is generated.
- This is followed by the "created" and "modified" parameters, if omitted a timestamp now is generated.
+ This is followed by the "created" and "modified" parameters, if omitted a timestamp now is generated for those.

 ## Usage